bytemaster/boost_reflect/README.md

-Boost.IDL - Interface Description Language
+Boost.Reflect - Simple Reflection Library
 ---------------------------------------

-The Boost IDL library provides a means to describe the interface of a class or struct to provide compile-time and run-time reflection.
+The Boost Reflect library provides a means to describe the interface of a class or struct to provide compile-time and run-time reflection.

-Some of the useful features provided by the IDL library include:
+Some of the useful features provided by the Reflect library include:

-* boost::idl::any<Interface>  - a class that can contain any object that implements Interface.
+* boost::reflect::any<Interface>  - a class that can contain any object that implements Interface.
 * Use visitors to create dynamic interfaces.
     - RPC client/server stubs